m1ndflay3r/zsh_libmisc/README.md

 This library is intended to be 100% self-sufficient, and should theoretically operate with nothing but a *Linux kernel and static zsh.*
 If you're thinking *"that sounds a lot like busybox"*, you're on the right track!
 This project was, in part, inspired by busybox, and intends to be a viable alternative to it.

+Note that many of the decisions made in creating libmisc were done for "coolness factor" rather than "best practices".
+Do with that what you will.

 To use libmisc, run the included build script like so:

     ./build